Simon Henry Gage: University life

 In 1873, Gage entered Cornell University and graduated in 1877 with a B. S. in Natural History after writing a thesis on the life history of the Cayuga Lake Stargazer (Cottus).
 As an undergraduate, Gage worked in the Department of Anatomy with Burt Green Wilder teaching in the newly introduced biology courses.
 In the fall of 1877, Gage became an instructor of Comparative Anatomy and Microscopy.
 In 1881, Gage became an assistant professor of Physiology and Lecturer in Microscopical Technology.
 In 1889, Gage became an associate professor of Physiology and Lecturer on Microscopical Technology and in 1893, Gage became an associate professor of anatomy, Histology, and Embryology.
 In 1895, Gage became a professor of anatomy, Histology, and Embryology.
 In 1908, Gage retired as Professor Emeritus of Histology and Embryology.
-Gage came out of retirement in 1918 returning to teaching as a result of the shortage of teachers caused by World War I. In addition to his work on microscopy and optic projection, Gage did research on the newt, toad, lamprey, on fat digestion and on the pancreas.
+Gage came out of retirement in 1918 returning to teaching as a result of the shortage of teachers caused by World War I. In addition to his work on microscopy and optic projection, Gage did research on the newt, toad, lamprey, fat digestion and on the pancreas.

 In 1893, Gage and John Henry Comstock founded the Comstock Publishing Company in order to make textbooks on microscopy, histology, and entomology available at a reasonable price to students and to publish the works of Anna Botsford Comstock on nature study.
 In 1931, Gage gave the company to Cornell University as a gift.
 Gage, along with Luzerne Corville and the architect, William H. Miller, designed Stimson Hall, which housed the Cornell Medical College.
 In 1915, Gage and his son started a memorial fund for Susanna Phelps Gage that was used to build a room in Clara Dickson Hall, the new dormitory for women.
 In 1918, they endowed the Susanna Phelps Gage Endowment for research in physics.
 Gage served as the faculty representative to the Cornell University Board of Trustees from 1921 to 1922.
 Gage was instrumental in starting the Flower Library in the Veterinary College of Cornell University in 1897.
 Gage served as the responsible librarian of the Van Cleef Memorial Library of medicine in Stimson Hall from 1922 to 1944.
 Upon his death in 1944, Gage donated his brain to the Wilder Brain Collection at Cornell University where it can still be seen on the second floor of Uris Hall.
 Gage's personal book collection and papers can be found in the Rare and Manuscript Collections of the Cornell University Library.